glotzerlab/hoomd-rs/hoomd-microstate/ARCHITECTURE.md

 cylinder.

 The ghost sites facilitate pairwise interactions across periodic boundaries.
-Each boundary has a maximum allowable interaction range which is infinite for open and fully closed boundaries, and can be set up to the the minimum image for periodic boundaries. `generate_ghosts` must take the given site and generate all of the ghosts that are needed to find interactions within that maximum allowable interaction range.
+Each boundary has a maximum interaction range which is infinite for open and fully closed boundaries, and can be set up to the the minimum image for periodic boundaries. `generate_ghosts` must take the given site and generate all of the ghosts that are needed to find interactions within that maximum interaction range.
 In all geometries we can think of, there will be a small integer number of maximum ghosts per particle.
 To efficiently and conveniently express the generation of 0..MAX_GHOSTS ghosts, hoomd-rs uses the ArrayVec data type and each boundary must set the associated constant MAX_GHOSTS.

-The maximum allowable interaction range is a user parameter that can be set anywhere from 0 up to the minimum image for the boundary.
+The maximum interaction range is a user parameter that can be set anywhere from 0 up to the minimum image for the boundary.
 Setting it larger than the minimum image should result in an error.
-Similarly, resizing the box to the point that the minimum image is less than the maximum allowable interaction range is also an error.
-As a side note, requesting the iteration over nearby sites with a larger r_cut is not an error - however it will only produce sites that are within the maximum allowable interaction range.
+Similarly, resizing the box to the point that the minimum image is less than the maximum interaction range is also an error.
+As a side note, requesting the iteration over nearby sites with a larger r_cut is not an error - however it will only produce sites that are within the maximum interaction range.
 It is the user's responsibility to ensure that the box's interaction range and the pair potential r_cut are set appropriately.